sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flat-remix-icon-theme</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Icon theme inspired on material design
+Short desc    : Icon theme inspired on material design
 URL          : https://github.com/daniruiz/flat-remix
-Лицензия     : GPLv3+ and CC-BY-SA
+License      : GPLv3+ and CC-BY-SA
-Описание     : Flat Remix icon theme is a pretty simple Linux icon theme inspired on material
+Descript     : Flat Remix icon theme is a pretty simple Linux icon theme inspired on material
              : design.
 It is mostly flat with some shadows, highlights and gradients for some
              : depth, and uses a colorful palette with nice contrasts.
 ```